-- A. Network Provider must report to OCOK known critical incidents, licensing investigations, licensure board reports and investigations, suspected fraud or fraud investigations and violations that occur within Network Provider's business in accordance with Residential Child-Care Licensing (RCCL) Minimum Standards and contract requirements.
-For these circumstances in particular, and at all times in general, the Network Provider must have operational procedures and mechanisms in place to ensure staff are knowledgeable of and respond immediately to conditions or situations that may pose a threat to child safety. - B. OCOK will regard any failure to disclose and report such incidents by the Network Providers as a breach of the provider agreement with OCOK.
-Residential Child-Care Licensing's role with all licensed providers, including the SSCC Network Providers, will remain unchanged and all providers are expected to maintain compliance with licensing standards and regulations at all times. - C. Additionally, RCCL will continue to accomplish the following including but not limited to: - 1.
+- A. Network Provider must report to OCOK known critical incidents, licensing investigations, licensure board reports and investigations, suspected fraud or fraud investigations and violations that occur within Network Provider's business in accordance with CCR Minimum Standards and contract requirements.
+For these circumstances in particular, and at all times in general, the Network Provider must have operational procedures and mechanisms in place to ensure staff are knowledgeable of and respond immediately to conditions or situations that may pose a threat to child safety. - B. OCOK will regard any failure to disclose and report such incidents by the Network Providers as a breach of the Provider Services Agreement with OCOK.
+CCR's role with all licensed Providers, including the SSCC Network Providers, will remain unchanged and all Providers are expected to maintain compliance with licensing standards and regulations at all times. - C. Additionally, CCR will continue to accomplish the following including but not limited to: - 1.
 Monitoring the Providers for compliance with Licensing Regulations and Standards - 2.
 Registering the Provider's foster/adoptive homes - 3.
 Monitoring the Provider's foster/adoptive homes - 4.
 Involvement in closure of the Provider's foster/adoptive homes - 5.
-Manage the CLASS System follow up on Background Checks, Criminal History and FBI Checks - 6.
+Manage the CLASS System follow up on Criminal Background Checks, Criminal History and FBI Checks - 6.
 Conducting Abuse / Neglect Investigations - 7.
 Following up on all violations